 April 27, 1971 Descimeister/Cookin Mama/Loose Gravel

 Loose Gravel was a band led by guitarist Michael Wilhelm, formerly of The Charlatans.
 The movie Fillmore begins with Wilhelm insisting that Bill Graham book Loose Gravel for the last week of The Fillmore West.
 It is interesting to see they had already played audition night.
-The other two bands are unknown to me.

 May 25, 1971 Chico David Blues Band/Quebec/Kwane and The Kwanditos